Crispy Baked Chicken Thighs

 Author: Lisa Bryan

-Baked chicken thighs are crispy, juicy, flavorful, healthy and make for the perfect weeknight recipe.
-Watch my video above to see how easy they are to make!
+Baked chicken thighs are crispy, juicy, flavorful, healthy and make for the perfect weeknight dinner idea.
+Watch the video below to see how I make them in my kitchen!

 Ingredients